AvePequeno/AvePequeno1/README.md

 I had it all good until I had to get the website live :( everything that could go wrong did go wrong.
 At least my slid animation stayed lol

 Didn't anticpate the backend things being this difficult.

+--Update--
+Got the menu working but the black background doesn't cover the screen once menu is iniated.